Gonzagadavid/rick-and-morty/README.md

 # Intoduction

-Rick and Morty application with information and game this animation fun, developed to practice React TS, Material UI, Apollo GraphQL client side
+Rick and Morty application with information and game this animation fun, developed to practice React TS, Material UI, Apollo GraphQL client side.

 # Pages

 ## Home

-The initial page contains portals to the application pages
+The initial page contains portals to the application pages:

 <img  width="800" src="./public/assets/gifs/Home.gif"/>
 <img  width="200" src="./public/assets/gifs/_Home.gif"/>

 ## Characters

-This page contains cards with image and name of all characters, when clicking on the card will redirect you to a Character page with details of this character
+This page contains cards with images and names of all characters, when clicking on the card will redirect you to a Character page with details of this character:

 <img  width="800" src="./public/assets/gifs/chacters.gif"/>
 <img  width="200" src="./public/assets/gifs/_characters.gif"/>